 Gregg Wilson is the younger son of producer Michael G. Wilson and grandson of the late Bond producer Albert R. Broccoli.
 He graduated from Stanford University in 2001 where he studied physics and music composition.
 Gregg’s first job within the Bond franchise was assisting composer David Arnold on the score of The World is Not Enough.

 After working with editor Stuart Baird as an assistant editor on Casino Royale he joined EON Productions full time.
 He has since been the Assistant Producer on Quantum of Solace and Associate Producer on Skyfall and Spectre.

 Michael G. Wilson along with his sister Barbara Broccoli, co-own EON Productions Limited, the UK based production company which produces the James Bond films.
 It has produced some of the most successful Bond films ever including Casino Royale, Quantum of Solace, Skyfall and Spectre.
 Wilson, Broccoli and EON are also involved in several independent film projects including Film Stars Don’t Die in Liverpool.
 He is currently Managing Director of EON Productions Ltd.

 Michael was awarded the OBE in Her Majesty the Queen’s New Year Honours List 2008.
-In 2014, he was honored by the Producers’ Guild of America with the David O. Selznick Achievement Award in Theatrical Motion Pictures.
+In 2014, he was honoured by the Producers’ Guild of America with the David O. Selznick Achievement Award in Theatrical Motion Pictures.
 He has served extensively in volunteer leadership roles in photography and museum organisations, including the National Media Museum, Bradford.
 Michael G. Wilson served as chairman of the Kraszna-Krausz Foundation from 2010-2016.